felixlu/awesome-stars/topics.md

 ## deep-learning

+- [modelscope/modelscope](https://github.com/modelscope/modelscope) - ModelScope: bring the notion of Model-as-a-Service to life.
 - [camenduru/stable-diffusion-webui-colab](https://github.com/camenduru/stable-diffusion-webui-colab) - stable diffusion webui colab
 - [dalinvip/Awesome-ChatGPT](https://github.com/dalinvip/Awesome-ChatGPT) - ChatGPT资料汇总学习，持续更新......
 - [hao-lh/the-road-to-computer-vision](https://github.com/hao-lh/the-road-to-computer-vision) - A list of time-lasting classic books, which could not only help you figure out how it works, but also grasp when it works and why it works in that way.